Compliance

 Our Business Practices

-At King Edward VII’s Hospital we are proud of our vision to be the leading private hospital in the UK.
+At King Edward VII’s Hospital we are proud of our vision to be London's most trusted and sought-after private hospital, delivering outstanding healthcare with discretion, compassion and excellence.
 Our values of professionalism, quality, respect, safety and teamwork reflect our core beliefs.
-We developed the vision and values through working with our Trustees, management teams and staff, and these beliefs form the basis of all business decisions and relationships we have.

 Modern Slavery Statement